crawl/crawl/crawl-ref/docs/crawl_manual.rst

 comes from the fact that most artefacts are randomly generated.
 Furthermore, even non-random artefacts cannot be wished for, as scrolls of acquirement produce random items in general.
-Likewise, there are no sure-fire means of life saving (the closest equivalents are scrolls of blinking, and good religious standings for some deities).
+Likewise, there are no sure-fire means of life saving (the closest equivalents are controlled blinks, and good religious standings for some deities).

 Anti-grinding